a98c14/hyperion/docs/dynamic_entity_creator.md

 ## Brainstorm
-- Should we skip the gameobject representation entirely?
+#### Should we skip the gameobject representation entirely?
 I don't know why do we need gameobject when we can pull all the data from backend and create prefabs from that.

+#### How will prefabs be created
+Every prefab consisted of component groups and invidual components.
+Components can be editable or not.

 ## To-do